Polish judges under 'political control', watchdog warns

 They would have to apply some national laws even if these clashed with EU legislation, questioning the primacy of European law in Poland - a fundamental aspect of any country's EU membership.

-And they would have to disclose their social media activity and membership of any NGOs.
+And they would have to disclose their social media activity and membership of NGOs.

 "It's the imposition of martial law in the judiciary, an attempt to pacify court rulings," Bartolomiej Przymusinski, the head of Iustitia, a judges' association, said earlier this week.